-It displays a circular chart cut by radii into segments, with each slice of pie showing the size or percentage of that slice relative to the whole pie.
-It helps to show one data series which has no zero or less than zero value.
+It displays a circular chart divided by radii into segments, with each slice showing the size or percentage relative to the whole pie.
+This chart helps to visualise a data series that contains no zero or negative values.

 XY Scatter Chart